 Durita and Fróði serve an exciting menu with the special taste of fermented food, which called ræst in Faroese.
 Traditional dishes with a milder taste are also on the menu.

-The couple, who live in the capital, Tórshavn, are happy to serve a dinner in their authentic Faroese home with a beautiful view.
+The couple, who live in the capital, Tórshavn, are happy to serve dinner in their authentic Faroese home with a beautiful view.
 You will taste 10-12 different Faroese specialities, prepared by Durita and Fróði.

-Starter 1: Platter with dry fish, dry whale, dry-salted whale blubber and dried lam (skerpikjøt) and a sausage with unleaved bread, a Faroese schnapps and beer.
+Starter 1: Platter with dry fish, dry whale, dry-salted whale blubber and dried lam (skerpikjøt) and sausage with unleaved bread, a Faroese schnapps and beer.